JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

 Attributes
 ----------
-:param tokens: Python dictionary with additional context.
+:param tokens: A class containing the JWTs what will be used for the request.
 :param action: The action to be authorized.
 :param resource: Resource data (wrapped `ResourceData` object).
 :param context: Python dictionary with additional context.